IIT-EnergySystemModels/openTEPES/doc/rst/MathematicalFormulation.rst

 :math:`\underline{DtUR} \: ur'^p_{\omega ne} \leq dr'^p_{\omega ne} \leq \overline{DtUR} \: ur'^p_{\omega ne} \quad \forall p \omega ne`

-VRES units (i.e., those with linear variable cost equal to 0 and no storage capacity) do not contribute to the the operating reserves.
+VRES units (i.e., those with linear variable cost equal to 0 and no storage capacity) do not contribute to the operating reserves.

 Operating reserves from ESS can only be provided if enough energy is available for producing [GW] «``eReserveUpIfEnergy``»